Subscribe to updates

 Equality and Diversity Development

-The commission was provided with the Annual Report for 2024/25 detailing Adult Social Care's (ASC) statutory, corporate, Local Government & Social Care Ombudsman complaints, and commendations.
-The report indicated that 68 formal statutory complaints were concluded, with 29% upheld and 15% partially upheld.
-The most frequent complaint reasons related to aspects of care support and assessment, challenging practice decisions, and lack of communication.
-The report also noted the conclusion of nineteen Local Government & Social Care Ombudsman (LGSCO) enquiries, with a 71% upheld rate for Leicester City's ASC complaints, compared to the national average of 79%.
-The department received 160 commendations, reflecting positive service delivery.
-The report highlighted learning and actions taken in response to complaints, including staff training and process reviews, and noted that improvements in areas such as carer experience, waiting times, and safeguarding are expected to positively impact common complaint themes.
+The commission was provided with the Annual Report for 2024/25, detailing formal complaints, statutory, corporate, and Local Government & Social Care Ombudsman complaints, as well as commendations received by Adult Social Care.
+The report indicated that 68 formal statutory complaints were concluded during the year, with 29% upheld and 15% partially upheld.
+The most frequent matters complained about related to aspects of care support and assessment, with the top reasons for complaints being challenging practice decisions, lack of communication, and delays in receiving services.
+The report also noted the conclusion of nineteen Local Government & Social Care Ombudsman enquiries, with four upheld.
+The department received 160 commendations, reflecting positive feedback on the services provided.
+The report detailed learning and actions identified from complaints, and outlined the action plan for 2025/26.

 SCE Priorities and Performance Reports 2026/27